Dimethyltryptamine: Clandestine manufacture

 In a clandestine setting, DMT is not typically synthesized due to the lack of availability of the starting materials, namely tryptamine and oxalyl chloride.
 Instead, it is more often extracted from plant-sources using a nonpolar hydrocarbon solvent such as naphtha or heptane, and a base such as sodium hydroxide.

 Alternatively, an acid-base extraction is sometimes used instead.

-A variety of plants contain DMT at sufficient levels for being viable sources, but specific plants such as Mimosa tenuiflora, Acacia acuminata, and Acacia confusa are most often used.
+A variety of plants contain DMT at sufficient levels for being viable sources such as Mimosa tenuiflora, Acacia acuminata, Acacia confusa, Acacia maidenii, Arundo donax, Diplopterys cabrerana, Psychotria viridis.

 The chemicals involved in the extraction are commonly available.
 The plant-material may be illegal to procure in some countries.
 The end-product (DMT) is illegal in most countries.

 Detection in body fluids

 DMT may be measured in blood, plasma or urine using chromatographic techniques as a diagnostic tool in clinical poisoning situations or to aid in the medicolegal investigation of suspicious deaths.
 In general, blood or plasma DMT levels in recreational users of the drug are in the 10–30 μg/L range during the first several hours post-ingestion.
 Less than 0.1% of an oral dose is eliminated unchanged in the 24-hour urine of humans.